Wigs

 • American Cancer Society: To support cancer patients undergoing chemo, the American Cancer Society offers brand new FREE wigs at wig banks and cancer centers around the country.
 Click Here and go to the “About Us” tab for resources in your area.
 Or call 800-227-2345.

-• Friends are by Your Side: Celebrity hairstylist Martino Cartier founded this charity to help cancer patients get FREE wigs through a network of hundreds of salons across the US, Canada, Mexico, England and Australia.
+• Friends are by Your Side: Celebrity hairstylist Martino Cartier founded this charity to help cancer patients get FREE wigs through a network of hundreds of salons around the world.
 Click Here to see whether there is a salon in your area.
+If there isn’t, contact them at wigs@wigsandwishes.org.

 • EBeauty Community Inc.: Provides FREE wigs for cancer patients undergoing chemotherapy treatments.
 They also have a national wig exchange program through which you can donate wigs you no longer need to others who do.
 To request a wig or donate one, Click Here